-- Kate graduated in 2010 with a Bachelor of Fine Art (Hons) from Qld College of Art. - She works with soft/fabric based sculptures and has had several solo exhibitions in galleries in Qld and NSW. - Kate has also been commissioned by a dance company to make sculptural pieces for sets. - She is keen to diversify her practice and explore wider market opportunities for her work. - She has been accepted into the Museum of Art of Design, NY, Artist Studio program.
+- Kate graduated in 2010 with a Bachelor of Fine Art (Hons) from Qld College of Art. - She works with soft/fabric based sculptures and has had several solo exhibitions in galleries in Qld and NSW. - Kate has also been commissioned by a dance company to make sculptural pieces for sets. - · She is keen to diversify her practice and explore wider market opportunities for her work. - She has been accepted into the Museum of Art of Design, NY, Artist Studio program.
 The Artist Studio supports the development of original works and fosters dialogue between artists, designers and the public. - This international opportunity at a prestigious art museum will expose Kate to a broad range of artists and expand her networks within the visual arts, design and performing arts communities.

-Income Expenditure AQ Funding Breakdown (What will AQ funding pay for?)

-A. Earned income (Please itemise) F. Salaries, fees and allowances \$
+A. Earned income (Please itemise) Expenditure F. Salaries, fees and allowances AQ Funding Breakdown (What will AQ funding pay for?) \$

-Living expenses 2,300 Living expenses 730

-2
+(2

 Subtotal A Subtotal F 2,300 730

-B. Other income (Please itemise) G. Production/program and dir (e.g. travel, accommodation, r costs) (Please itemise) rect costs registration \$
+B. Other income (Please itemise) G. Production/program and direct costs (e.g. travel, accommodation, registration costs) (Please itemise) \$

 AMP Tomorrow Fund 2,500 Airfare 2,680 Airfare 1,680

 Studio/residency fees 4,200 Studio/residency fees 2,200

-Materials & excess baggage 1,050 ·
+Materials & excess baggage 1,050 -

 1 Local travel 2 700

 Subtotal B 2,500 Subtotal G 8,630 3,880

-(Please itemise) (Please advise which are cash a kind?)
-(Please itemise) \$
+C. Your own contribution (Please Itemise) (Please advise which are cash and which are in- kind?)
+H. Promotion, documentation & marketing costs (Please itemise) \$

-Studio/residency fee 1,500 1,000
+Studio/residency fee 1,500 3

-Living expenses Subtotal C 1,000 2,500
+Living expenses 1 1,000

 Subtotal C 2,500 Subtotal H

-D. Sponsorships, fundrais (Please itemise) (Please advise which are cash a kind?)
+D. Sponsorships, fundraising & donations (Please itemise) (Please advise which are cash and which are in- kind?)
 I. Administration costs (Please itemise) \$

 Donation (cash) sponsor gallery 1,000 Visa fees 4 180

-Materials (in-kind) 1 500
+Materials (in-kind) 1 500 0

 Subtotal D 1,500 Subtotal I 180

 E. AQ funding (must be the s request in 2.2).
-Applications income from AQ will be ine requesting 100%
+Applications income from AQ will be ine requesting 10 9 00%

 Subtotal E 4,610

-TOTAL INCOME (A+B+C+D+E) (must equal total expenses) 11,110 TOTAL EXPENSES (F+G+H+I) (must equal total income) 11,110 Total AQ request (must be the same as funding request in 2.2) 4,610
+TOTAL INCOME (A+B+C+D+E) (must equal total expenses) 1 1,110 TOTAL EXPENSES (F+G+H+I) (must equal total income) R 11,110 Total AQ request (must be the same as funding request in 2.2) 4,610